Dilute Bose gas with three-body interaction: recent results and open questions: The Gross--Pitaevskii regime

 is not enough for our purposes.
 Indeed, the above inequality barely fails to control the potential by the kinetic energy.
-This has to be compared with the embedding $L^\infty(\mathbb{R}^{6}) \subset H^{3+3\eta}(\mathbb{R}^{3})$ which becomes false at $\eta = 0$.
-To circumvent this problem, following~\cite{LieSei-06} and denoting $\Psi_N$ the ground-state of $H_N^{\rm GP}$, we prove that
+This has to be compared with the embedding $H^{3+3\eta}(\R^6) \subset L^\infty(\R^6)$, which becomes false at $\eta = 0$.
+To circumvent this problem, following~\cite{LieSei-06} and denoting $\Psi_N$ the ground state of $H_N^{\rm GP}$, we prove that

 holds up to a subsequence.
 Hence, the expectation of~\eqref{eq:4body} is of order $N \times N R^{3}$.
-Since we want it to be sub-leading, this imposes the condition
+Since we want it to be subleading, this imposes the condition

 Unfortunately, this constraint does not allow us to apply mean-field techniques yet, as they require $R \gg N^{-\delta}$ for some $\delta>0$ small enough.
-The restriction $R \ll N^{-1/3}$ allows to control the error made by discarding four-body collisions ---compare with the proof of Theorem~\ref{theo1} in Section~\ref{sec:TL} or in~\cite{NamRicTri-22}, where the effect of four-body collisions is much weaker since there are fewer particles because the size of the boxes is much smaller than the Gross--Pitaevskii length scale.
+The restriction $R \ll N^{-1/3}$ allows to control the error made by discarding four\nobreakdash-body collisions ---compare with the proof of Theorem~\ref{thm_GS_energy_low_density} in Section~\ref{sec:TL} or in~\cite{NamRicTri-22}, where the effect of four\nobreakdash-body collisions is much weaker since there are fewer particles because the side length of the boxes is much smaller than the Gross--Pitaevskii length scale.

-This difficulty is solved by using the bosonic symmetry of $\Psi_N$ and rewriting the energy as the expectation of an Hamiltonian with fewer particles.
+This difficulty is solved by using the bosonic symmetry of $\Psi_N$ and rewriting the energy as the expectation of a Hamiltonian with fewer particles.
 Namely,

 for every $N \ge N_1 \gg 1$.
 Then repeating the previous argument, we can replace $U_{R}$ by $U_{R_1}$ provided the following condition holds